You can find the answers to many common admissions questions here.

 Q. Can students remain on campus during the summer and winter breaks?

 A. UWC ISAK Japan’s residences are closed during winter break.
 Students who are not able to return home during winter break are assisted in making alternate arrangements for the winter break period.
-The residences remain open during spring break.
+The residences remain open during fall and spring break.
 Students are expected to return home during the long summer break between June and August.

 Q. When does the UWC ISAK Japan school year begin?